garagehive/garagehive.github.io/docs/garagehive-create-a-purchase-order.md

 ![](media/garagehive-creating-a-purchase-order17.png)

-***THE PURCHASE ORDER HAS NOW BEEN RAISED AND READY FOR THE PARTS TO BE ORDERED THE NEXT STEP WILL BE TO RECEIVE THE PARTS INTO STOCK AND POST THE PURCHASE ORDER***
+> The Purchase Order has now been raised and ready for the parts to be ordered.
+The next step will be to receive the parts into stock and post the Purchase Order.

-##### Second Method Creating a Purchase Order to link to a jobsheet.
+### Second Method Creating a Purchase Order to link to a jobsheet.
 (This option is usually only used once the invoice has been received from the supplier)

 Within the Actions Bar on the Home screen,